8 Offbeat Destinations in Karnataka

 Are you tired of visiting the beaten to death places in Karnataka?
 Then don’t worry, we will disclose 8 places in this beautiful state that shall entice you with their beauty and grandeur.
 Karnataka is laden with natural resources and cultural emblems that do look out for travelers to unravel them.
-Let us see where all you can go this weekend and enjoy these offbeat places to visit in Karnataka:
+Let us see where all you can go this weekend and enjoy these Offbeat Destinations in Karnataka:

 1. Karighatta Black Hill